naholyr/node-npm-metadata-mirror/README.md

 ## TODO

-* Add options to Redis engine: host, port, authentication...
+* Add options to Redis engine: host, port, authentication.
-* Add tests.
+* Add options to Mongo engine: authentication.
 * Add doc (like all the options available, how to build a custom engine, etc...).
 * Add auto-retry when retrieving metadata in monitor.
+* Unit test the monitor and the mirror public API (should I mock the target CouchDB ?…).
 * Skip the versions with no corresponding attachment: module updates create two revisions (1 = create metadata, 2 = attach file) and we send event twice.
-* Linked to previous point: Fix the "is new" criterion ("time" may not be accurate enough we'll ignore the very first step, and what about unpublished then re-published modules ?).
-* Do not provide brute metadata ?

 ## License: MIT